 One weird little tidbit of the Club Mario format was the addition of a two-minute short that the hosts would watch on the Friday shows.
 Presented by Princess Centauri (Shanti Khan) as Space Scout Theater, this odd little serial, as it turns out, is a show called Photon.
 Photon was based off of a lasertag home game, which was in turn, based off of a chain of laser tag arenas.
-This short-lived mind trip was a US/Japanese produced, low-budget, mid-80’s series that was inspired by Star Wars and loosely followed the plot of the film The Last Starfighter (in which a game is subterfuge as a recruitment tool used by aliens to find the best potential warriors from earth.)
+This short-lived fever dream was a US/Japanese produced, low-budget, mid-80’s series that was inspired by Star Wars and loosely followed the plot of the film The Last Starfighter (in which a game is subterfuge as a recruitment tool used by aliens to find the best potential warriors from earth.)
 There were books and toys based off its one-season run, and it was a campy, fun little gem.
-The show was also property of DiC Entertainment (hence its use in Club Mario) and like much of everything else involved, it really didn’t have much to do with the Mario or video games at all, yet it remains probably the best bit in my opinion (albeit a guilty pleasure) and I’ve happily joined the Photon cult following.
+The show was also property of DiC Entertainment (hence its use in Club Mario).
+Like much of everything else involved, Photon really didn’t have much to do with the Mario or video games at all, yet it remains probably the best bit in my opinion (albeit a guilty pleasure) and I’ve happily joined the Photon cult following.

 In their defense, the Club Mario segments are watchable in that fun, kitschy way as they are a time capsule of early 90’s, pre-grunge pop culture.
 Also, there are occasional skits, jokes, and gags that are fun and mildly humorous, and their catchphrase, “Where the airwaves are our waves!” was pretty clever.
 Ultimately though, even nostalgia goggles can’t hide the fact that this is pretty much the definition of a studio selling out.
 The loud, manic attitude of the show just tends to come across as condescending and Mario is, at best, an afterthought.
 Also, the half-ass environmental kick can get awfully preachy as well, and this was in the age of Widget the World Watcher and Captain Planet!
 The Albano/Wells segments just seem to hold a certain deeper charm, if only for the heart and sincerity that the two put into their performances.